chart21/CRGC/README.md

 You can directly convert C++ functions to a boolean circuit and a CRGC using our library.
 We use a slightly modified version of [emp-toolkit](https://github.com/emp-toolkit).
 Simply follow these steps:

-1. Add your cpp file and header to the **program folder**.
+1. Add your cpp file and header to the **program folder**. include your header in **circuitLinker.cpp**.
 Look at the existing files for inspiration.
 2. Link your file to our library by adding it to the target_link_libraries (line 61 in **CMakeLists.txt**).